A Bayesian information criterion for singular models: New Bayesian information criterion for singular models

-Returning to the singular case, one possible candidate for $Q_i$ is the posterior distribution $P(\pi_0\,|\, \model_i,Y_n)$.
-Under this distribution, however, the singular models encountered in practice have the learning coefficient $\lambda_i(\pi_0)$ almost surely equal to $\dim(\model_i)/2$ with multiplicity $m_i(\pi_0)=1$; recall Example~\ref{ex:red-reg}.\footnote{For a definition of model dimension, we assume the set $\model_i$ corresponds to a subset of Euclidean space.} We obtain that
+Returning to the singular case, one possible candidate for $Q_i$ is $P(\pi_0\,|\, \model_i,\mathbf{Y}_n)$, the posterior distribution in $\model_i$.
+Under this distribution, however, the singular models encountered in practice have the learning coefficient $\lambda_i(\pi_0)$ almost surely equal to $\dim(\model_i)/2$ with multiplicity $m_i(\pi_0)=1$; recall Example~\ref{ex:red-reg}.\footnote{We assume the set $\model_i$ corresponds to a subset of Euclidean space with well-defined dimension.} We obtain that

 which is the usual BIC, albeit with the possibility that $\dim(\model_i)<d_i$, where $d_i$ is the dimension of the parameter space $\Omega_i$ when $\model_i$ is presented as in~(\ref{eq:parametrized-model}).
 From a pragmatic point of view, this choice of $Q_i$ is not attractive as it merely recovers the adjustment from $d_i$ to $\dim(\model_i)$ that is standard practice when applying Schwarz's BIC to singular models.
-More importantly, however, averaging with respect to the posterior distribution $P(\pi_0\,|\, \model_i,Y_n)$ involves conditioning on the single model $\model_i$, which clearly ignores the uncertainty regarding the choice of model that is inherent in model selection problems.
+More importantly, however, averaging with respect to the posterior distribution $P(\pi_0\,|\, \model_i,\mathbf{Y}_n)$ involves conditioning on the single model $\model_i$, which clearly ignores the model uncertainty inherent to model selection problems.

-In most practical problems, the finite set of models $\{\model_i : i\in I\}$ has interesting structure with respect to the partial order given by inclusion.
-For notational convenience, we define the poset structure on the index set $I$ and write $i\preceq j$ when $\model_i\subseteq \model_j$.
+In most practical problems, the finite set of models $\{\model_i : i\in I\}$ has interesting structure with respect to the partial order given by inclusion.\footnote{In the examples we consider in this paper the order is always a total order.
+For an example where this is not the case, see \cite{drton:lin:weihs:zwiernik:2014}.} For notational convenience, we define the poset structure on the index set $I$ and write $i\preceq j$ when $\model_i\subseteq \model_j$.
 Instead of conditioning on a single model, we then advocate the use of the posterior distribution

 obtained by conditioning on the family of all submodels of $\model_i$.
 Intuitively, the proposed choice of $Q_i$ introduces the knowledge that the data-generating distribution $\pi_0$ is in $\model_i$ all the while capturing remaining posterior uncertainty with respect to submodels of $\model_i$.
-This does not completely escape from the problem of circular reasoning, since (\ref{eq:Q-post-true}) involves the posterior probabilities $P(\model_j\,|\, Y)$ that we are trying to approximate.
-But as we argue below, this problem can be overcome.
-Note that the choice in~(\ref{eq:Q-post-true}) avoids asymptotics when $\pi_0$ is not in $\model_i$.
+This does not yet escape from the problem of circular reasoning, since (\ref{eq:Q-post-true}) involves the posterior probabilities $P(\model_j\,|\, \mathbf{Y}_n)$ that we are trying to approximate.
+However, this problem can be overcome as we argue in Section~\ref{subsec:singular-bic}.